Acoustic Guitar Tonewood Guide

 Maple Back & Sides - Andertons Music Co.

-Although maple is frequently employed as the back and sides tone wood for violins, it’s not quite as common in acoustic guitar building.
+Although maple is frequently employed as the back and sides tonewood for violins, it’s not quite as common in acoustic guitar building.
 There are several reasons for this, but its appearance certainly isn’t one of them; maple tonewood can boast numerous different figuring patterns, all of which can look absolutely stunning!
 Many people have been charmed into spending their hard-earned cash on a guitar with maple back and sides almost purely thanks to its spellbinding aesthetics.

 Curly maple (also known as flamed Maple) and quilted maple are the two most commonly seen, although birdseye maple does make an appearance every now and then.
 It’s important to note that although the quality of the figuring in the wood can have a bearing on the price tag, it will not have any impact on the tone of the wood.
-That said, the density of each particular piece will to a certain extent.
+That said, the density of each particular piece will, to a certain extent.

 Maple is a very dense hardwood, and this physical characteristic results in a relatively quick note decay.
 This makes it a good choice for live performance because the clarity of tone cuts through the mix well, and feedback is less likely to be problematic.
-It is well known for making an instrument sound bright and loud, and generates a tight, focused tone with little overtone presence.
+It is well known for making an instrument sound bright and loud, and it generates a tight, focused tone with little overtone presence.

-As a tonewood, maple provides excellent separation where every note sounding at the same time has clear definition.
+As a tonewood, maple provides excellent separation, where every note sounding at the same time has clear definition.
 In other words, maple makes it possible to identify each individual note in a chord relatively clearly compared to some other varieties of wood that will provide a more blurred, overtone-heavy sound.
 ‘Transparent’ is a word commonly used to describe the inherent tone of maple, and it will frequently provide considerably more treble than the rosewood or mahogany alternatives mentioned earlier.

 Summary: bright, immediate tone with excellent projection.
 Light, golden colour with a rich variety of distinct grain types.